debesis27/Dishpedia/README.md

 ## Demo

-You can try the demo on a web browser by clicking [here](https://appetize.io/app/6phxn6r42pgmud7bbhxfjstyqy)
+You can try the demo on a web browser by clicking [here](https://appetize.io/app/6phxn6r42pgmud7bbhxfjstyqy) or you can download the apk file [here](https://drive.google.com/file/d/1LQ4uZrR2lGsbpY3-KOn6UDi0svftxKcY/view?usp=sharing)

 ## Screenshots